A local Lorentzian Ferrand-Obata theorem for conformal vector fields

-By the previous discussion, this is a null geodesic segment, which in fact coincides with the $\Kill^{loc}_Y$-orbit of $x_{s_0}$.
-Since this $\Kill^{loc}_Y$-orbit is one-dimensional, the remarkable topological properties of $\Kill^{loc}_Y$-orbits in the analytic setting, as stated in Theorem~\ref{thm.stratification}, allow us to fully understand the closure $\overline{\alpha}$ of $\alpha$ in $M$.
+Now consider the enhanced geometric structure $[g] \cup \{Y\}$, as in Section \ref{sec.stratification}.
+Any conformal vector field defined locally around $x_0$ and commuting with $Y$ must vanish at $x_0$ and be tangent to the local stable manifold of $\{ \varphi^t_Y \}.$ Thus the null geodesic segment $\alpha$ coincides with the $\Kill^{loc}_Y$-orbit of $x_{s}$.
+Since this $\Kill^{loc}_Y$-orbit is one-dimensional, Theorem~\ref{thm.stratification} gives a clear picture of the closure $\overline{\alpha}$ of $\alpha$ in $M$.
 We refer the reader to the proof of Lemma~5.4 in \cite{mp.confdambra} to see how Theorem~\ref{thm.stratification} leads to:

 \begin{lemma} There exists a point $x_1 \in M$ such that: